 Novel and Emerging Treatments for Sleepiness in Primary Hypersomnias

 As the brain systems regulating sleepiness and wakefulness are better understood, scientists will be in a better position to design treatments that target key portions of this system.
 For example, based on the role of histamine in keeping people awake (and hence the common side effect of antihistamines such as diphenhydramine causing sleepiness), medications that act on histamine are under development for the treatment of excessive sleepiness.
 One such medication, pitolisant, is approved for the treatment of narcolepsy in Europe, but is not currently approved in the U.S. for any disorder.
 Pitolisant improved sleepiness in approximately ⅓ of IH patients whose symptoms did not respond well to other medications.

 In the case of the primary hypersomnias related to excess activity of the GABA system, medications that could counteract this activity have potential to improve sleepiness.
 The antibiotic clarithromycin has been shown in a small, randomized trial to improve sleepiness and quality of life more than placebo.
 Another medication with actions on the GABA system, flumazenil, has also been used to treat sleepiness in IH patients whose sleepiness is not controlled with other medications.

 - A Practical Guide to the Therapy of Narcolepsy and Hypersomnia Syndromes by Emmanuel Mignot.
 Neurotherapeutics (2012) 9:739–752.
-DOI 10.1007/s13311-012-0150-9.

-Revised 5/2019 by Lynn Marie Trotti, MD, MSc, Chairperson, HF Medical Advisory Board
+Revised 8/2019 by Lynn Marie Trotti, MD, MSc, Chairperson, HF Medical Advisory Board